 This is especially important if you are not interested in the maximum amount of Stafford Loans.

 This extra step will guarantee proper processing of your financial aid.
-If you have any questions regarding this process, please contact Student Services at (570) 408-2000.
+If you have any questions regarding this process, please contact the Office of Student Financial Services at (570) 408-4512.

 For the Stafford Loan, a Master Promissory Note and Entrance Counseling is required.